Kyle Tucker Preview, Player Props: Astros vs. Rangers

 Kyle Tucker At The Plate

-- Tucker leads Houston with 142 hits and an OBP of .371, plus a team-best slugging percentage of .511.

-- Among the qualifying hitters, he ranks 14th in batting average, while his on-base percentage ranks 15th and he is 14th in slugging.
+- Among the qualified hitters in baseball, he ranks 14th in batting average, 13th in on-base percentage, and 15th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.